Celeste Bright Leaves Little To The Imagination In A Crocheted Bikini

 Fans have been thrilled with the latest addition to the model's page.
 Within just minutes of the update going live, it's managed to earn more than 4,500 likes and over 80 comments.
 Some applauded her incredible body while a few others complimented her suit.

-“I wish I had a darling like you.
-You look so amazing,” one follower commented, adding a few red hearts to the end of their comment.
+"I wish I had a darling like you.
+You look so amazing," one follower commented, adding a few red hearts at the end of their comment.

-“So beautiful and amazing and that body is divine.
-You are an absolute angel,” a second fan commented.
+"So beautiful and amazing and that body is divine.
+You are an absolute angel," a second fan remarked.

 "You are looking so beautiful and amazing all the time!" a third Instagrammer exclaimed.

-“Celeste, u always have such a beautiful look!!!” one more commented alongside a few flames.
+"Celeste, u always have such a beautiful look!!!" one more wrote alongside a few flames.